jasonelle/jasonette-old-blog/_posts/2016-01-12-Jasonette-2016-in-review.md

 How are apps built?

-You write a program and put it on the phone.
+You write a program and put it on the phone!

 But what if you could represent an entire native app as JSON and **load it on demand from the cloud over HTTP**, just like a web page?